 Homology model of V. spinosum

-Homolgy model of MurEVs.(a) The homology model of MurEVs highlighting domains A (grey), B (violet) and C (pink). (b) Shows the structure model of MurEVs bound to UDP-MurNAc-tripeptide (UMT) product (yellow). (c) Active site residue hypothesized to bind to UMT product is shown in red.
+Homolgy model of meso-diaminopimelate ligase (MurEVs).(a) The homology model of MurEVs highlighting domains A (grey), B (violet) and C (pink). (b) Shows the structure model of MurEVs bound to UDP-MurNAc-tripeptide (UMT) product (yellow). (c) Active site residue hypothesized to bind to UMT product is shown in red.
 The structure has been rotated 90 degrees on the right panel for the better viewing of the binding pocket. (d) Cross eye stereo view showing the interaction between amino acid residues of the binding site and UMT product.

 Indentifcation of Bacterial Endophytes/Epiphytes